ednieuw/Fibonacci-Nano-ESP32-clock/README.md

 For a PC the app Termite is fine as serial terminal.

 For IOS use:  BLE Serial Pro or BLESerial nRF.

-For Android use: Serial Bluetooth terminal.
 ![image](https://github.com/ednieuw/Fibonacci-ESP32-C3-S3-Clock/assets/12166816/7b269328-cea3-433c-bee3-04485b151789)

+<br>For Android use: Serial Bluetooth terminal.

 Bluetooth Low Energy (BLE) can use two types of protocol CC25nn or nRF52nn where nn is a specific number.
 This clock uses nRF52 from the company Nordic.